-Bach Festival 10 | March 2026
+Bach Festival 10 | 25 June 2026 – 3 July

-March 5 - 11,2026
+June 5 - 11,2026

 The Bach Festival, presented by the Jerusalem Baroque Orchestra, marks this year a decade of activity – ten years of a vibrant and living encounter with the music of Johann Sebastian Bach.
 As the only event in Israel to celebrate Bach’s birthday annually, in keeping with a tradition observed in many of the world’s cultural capitals, the festival brings leading artists from Israel and abroad to Jerusalem and offers a rich and in-depth exploration of Bach’s musical legacy.